 "Arva, I'm scared…" Cordi whimpered, her back still facing me.
 Without even needing to ponder, I knew why.
-In the previous years, Cordi's fears were for our brother and me but for this year, her fears included herself as well.
+In the previous years, Cordi's fears were only for our brother and me, but this year, her fears included herself as well.
 Every child had a right to be scared of the reapings.
 The entire idea of the Hunger Games was sick and twisted.
-In what way was the idea of children killing each other in order to survive as a game entertaining?
+In what way was the notion of children killing each other in order to survive as a game entertaining?
 How was it fun to watch a twelve year old murder?
 How was it fun to pit two friends against each other in battle?
 Moreover, how was it fun to watch the life slip out of the eyes of twenty-four 'tributes'—where twenty-three literally die and one would return a victor but no longer his or her self—each year?

 "But, yours is in there six times and Arlen's in there four times!"
 Cordi cried.
 She clutched my hands and the tears that pooled in her oceanic eyes began to slip.
 My smile never faltered as I wiped away her tears.
 Trust sweet Cordi to be more worried about Arlen and me.

 "We'll be alright, Cordi," Arlen's smooth voice came from the door.
 His footsteps grew louder as he neared us.
 "You know that despite what everyone believes, Arva is a fighter.
 I can take care of myself now too.
 I can take care of all us."